Part 1: THE SAUDI GROUP

-Seal Team Six board the three helicopters and fly out towards the compound.
-When they arrive, one of the helicopter's power cuts and it crash lands onto a section of the compound.
+Team Six board the three helicopters and fly out toward the compound.
+When they arrive, one of the helicopters is caught in a severe updraft and it crash lands onto a section of the compound.
 The soldiers are a little banged up but they are alive.
 They exit and begin to go through the compound.

-Going from building to building, the Seals kill anyone who goes for a gun all the men, and a few women.
-In one case they call out a name until a man reappears in the stairwell where he fled.
+Going from building to building, the SEALs kill anyone who goes for a gun, all the men and a few women.
+In one case they call out a name, "Khalid", until a man reappears in the stairwell where he fled.
 They round up the kids and put them together in a room with the women.
 While more and more local people head toward the compound, Hakim walks out and tells the approaching crowd, first with a megaphone and then without, that they will be killed unless they stop.
-They do not stop until he repeats this in English.
+They do not stop until he repeats his order in English.
 Justin finds an office loaded with files and computers, an intelligence jackpot.

-Maya receives confirmation that the plan worked "Geronimo for God and country".
-The Seals grab what they can and escape to the remaining two helicopters.
-The downed helicopter is rigged with explosives and they take off and detonate (so the cloaking software can't be seized).
+Maya receives confirmation that the plan worked with the code phrase "Geronimo for God and country".
+The SEALs grab what they can and escape to the remaining two helicopters.
+The downed helicopter is rigged with explosives and they take off and detonate (so the cloaking software and other advanced technology aboard can't be seized).
 The helicopters return to base and Patrick is congratulated for running a successful operation.
 Maya is presented with the body and the intelligence they seized.
-The Seals congratulate themselves while Maya goes in to unzip the body bag, confirming that bin Laden is dead.
+The SEALs congratulate themselves while Maya goes in to unzip the body bag, confirming that bin Laden is dead.

 A plane is waiting for Maya on the tarmac and she is told that she is the only passenger; she can go wherever she wants.
 The pilot comments that she must be really important, but he doesn't know what she's done.
 As the plane's hangar door closes, Maya begins to cry.